 Speaking of the skyline, within the boundaries of the old City of London you can appreciate the city’s unique historical design perspective from just about anywhere.
 Skyscrapers affectionately known as the Gherkin, Cheese Grater and Shard are visible from within the walls of the notorious Tower of London, the fortress where Anne Boleyn lost her head.

 Bespoke tours have never been quite so literal.
 Even if you’re brave enough to traverse London on a bike, I wouldn’t do it without a tour guide.
 Artouride offers customized tours, as well as guided bike tours featuring street art or an architecture/design revue, and a leisurely pace with plenty of stops means you won’t miss any of the sights along the way.

 Educational tours by Insider London include historic site and architecture tours, but their retail design tour highlights interior design and visual merchandising of shop displays in the West End, which is heavily design influenced in one of the world’s shopping capitals.

 Finally, follow in my footsteps and take a self-guided design walk through the Royal Boroughs of Kensington and Chelsea.
 The Portobello Road market is jam-packed with unique finds and antiques, amid the hip shopping neighborhood Notting Hill, a design mecca that houses Tom Dixon’s flagship store.
-Walk past Holland Park to Kensington High Street and visit the Design Museum Shop (the museum itself reopens in November), jam packed with quirky and famous designers’ works.
+Walk past Holland Park to Kensington High Street and visit the Design Museum Shop, jam packed with quirky and famous designers’ works.
 Or stop in at The Elgin across from the Ladbroke Grove tube station for a Sunday night pub quiz next to a giant Anglepoise lamp.